saeyslab/muscatWrapper/vignettes/basic_analysis.md

 We can see here that quite many sample-celltype combinations are left out.
-For Endothelial, Myeloid, and T cells, we don’t even have two or more samples that have enough cells of those cell types.
+For Endothelial, Myeloid, and T cells, we don’t even have two or more samples in each group that have enough cells of those cell types.
 When we don’t have two or more samples per group left, we cannot do a group comparison (we need at least 2 replicates per group for a statistical analysis).
 Therefore, those cell types will be removed before the DE analysis.

 As stated before when seeing this, we would recommend to use a higher-level cell type annotation if possible.
 But the annotation here